Flashing the eMMC

 Flash eMMC from USB

 The phyBOARD-Electra AM64x provides two USB 2.0 Dual-Role Devices (DRD) subsystems via the three USB connectors (X43, X36, and X34).
 This guide will show you how to utilize the USB interface for flashing the eMMC device, either by using USB/DFU or a simple USB flash drive.
-The only requirement for flashing from a USB flash drive is a USB drive containing all relevant bootloader images and a phytec-container-image-phyboard-electra-am64xx-2.partup or phytec-container-image-phyboard-electra-am64xx-2.wic.
+The only requirement for flashing from a USB flash drive is a USB drive containing all relevant bootloader images and a phytec-container-image-phyboard-electra-am64xx-2.rootfs.partup or phytec-container-image-phyboard-electra-am64xx-2.rootfs.wic.

 Flash eMMC from USB flash drive in U-Boot